-The sustainability risk policy is available on the management company's website: www.assetmanagement.hsbc.com/fr.
+The sustainability risk policy is available on the management company's website: www.assetmanagement.hsbc.fr/fr.

 2. Companies that adequately manage sustainability risks are better able to anticipate future sustainability risks and opportunities.
 This makes them strategically more resilient and therefore able to anticipate and adapt to long-term risks and opportunities.
 Similarly, when properly managed, sustainability risks may have a negative impact on the value of the underlying company or the competitiveness of the country issuing sovereign bonds.
-Sustainability risks can materialize in different forms for the companies or governments in which the UCIs invest, such as (i) a decline in turnover due to changes in consumer preferences, negative impacts on the workforce, social unrest, and a decline in production capacity; (ii) an increase in capital/operating costs; (iii) the depreciation and early release of existing assets; (iv) a loss of reputation and fines; and all these risks may potentially impact the performance of UCIs.
+Sustainability risks can materialize in different forms for the companies or governments in which the UCIs invest, such as (i) a decline in turnover due to changes in consumer preferences, negative impacts on the workforce, social unrest, and a decline in production capacity; (ii) an increase in capital/operating costs; (iii) the depreciation and early release of existing assets; (iv) a loss of reputation due to fines and legal decisions and a loss of the right to exercise the activity; (v) the credit and market risk of sovereign bonds.
+All these risks may potentially impact the performance of UCIs.